 Vo has exhibited in regional and international exhibitions, including the latest solo exhibition at Salon Saigon in Ho Chi Minh City and Manzi Art Space in Hanoi, Vietnam (2016), EVA International Ireland’s Biennial at Limerick, Ireland (2016) and Tracing at San-Art, Ho Chi Minh City, Vietnam(2015).

 Born in 1972, Voet is based in Taipei.
 Driven by her concern with socio-political conditions in the globalised world, Voet has often employed everyday objects as an agent to redirect our attention to the under-noticed reality of economic and power imbalance in our society.
 Retaining a critical yet humorous quality in her practices, she has realised multidisciplinary projects and works often through labour-intensive production processes.

 Her works and projects are recently presented at Sint-Lukas Galerie in Brussels, Belgium (2018), Project Fulfill Art Space in Taipei, Taiwan (2016) and the 11th Shanghai Biennale in Shanghai, China (2016).

-Takahashi Mizuki is the current Co-Director of Centre for Heritage, Arts and Textile.
+Takahashi Mizuki is the current Executive Director and Chief Curator of Centre for Heritage, Arts and Textile.
 She completed MA History of Art from both Waseda University, Tokyo and The School of Oriental and African Studies, University of London.